 Viewing: Ashley River and mouth, Ashley Estuary.
 This area is a significant breeding area of migratory birds and is the spawning ground of whitebait (inanga).

-Time/Distance: 1.4km one way.
+Distance: 1.4km one way.
 Link up to the Ashley Village.
+Pop in and have lunch at the local establishment.

 Access: Cones Road, North Side of the Ashley Bridge.

-The Rakahuri Trail links up with Pegasus Bay Walkway or Tutaepatu Trail at Waikuku Beach.
+The Rakahuri Trail links up with Pegasus Trail for walking and the Tūtaepatu Trail at Waikuku for both walking and biking.
 From Rangiora, it links with either the Passchendaele Memorial Path to Kaiapoi or the Rangiora Woodend Path to Woodend (both require using on- road facilities to access them).
 Stop for refreshments and a look around Rangiora before you head off.
 You can also cycle or walk further up the Rakahuri Trial to cross the Ashley bridge for the Tarapiroe Trail linking to the Ashley Village for a meal at the pub.
-For walkers, you can detour to the Taranaki and Mike Kean Walkways along the Rakahuri Trail.